wendahere/GoGetter/Journal.md

 <img src="https://raw.githubusercontent.com/wendahere/GoGetter/master/Images/CP%20Old.png" alt="CP Old" width="537">
 The "wall" alongside flap and hinge is installed into the body of the vending machine.
 It will be secured by screws and nuts.

-Linkage design -
+Linkage design:

 ![Linkage O](https://raw.githubusercontent.com/wendahere/GoGetter/master/Images/Linkage%20O.png)
 To conenct the motion of the outer flap to that of the inner flap, a three bar linkage is used.

-Linkage assembly to "wall" -
+Linkage assembly to "wall":

 ![Collection point A O](https://raw.githubusercontent.com/wendahere/GoGetter/master/Images/Collection%20point%20A%20O.png) As we can see from above, the flap in front will be connected to the front door using a hinge.